George Aylmer

 George Aylmer was an Irish officer of the Royal Navy during the seventeenth century.

-George Aylmer was born in Ireland, the son of Sir Christopher Aylmer, 1st Baronet of County Meath Both his father and mother were part of the Old English community.
-He was the younger brother of Matthew Aylmer, 1st Baron Aylmer, who went on to become a distinguished Admiral.
+Aylmer was born in Ireland, the son of Sir Christopher Aylmer, 1st Baronet of County Meath.
+His father and mother were part of the Old English community.
+He was the younger brother of Matthew Aylmer, 1st Baron Aylmer, who went on to become an admiral.

 During the Nine Years' War, Aylmer was appointed to command the 50-gun ship of the line HMS Portland.
 He was killed in action against the French during the Battle of Bantry Bay on 11 May 1689.